ga4gh/gks-common/schema/gks-common/def/DomainEntity.rst

 **Computational Definition**

 An Entity that is specific to a particular biomedical domain such as disease, therapeutics, or genes.
-Domain Entities are considerd as 'concept-level' entities, as opposed to particular instances. e.g.  'Lung Cancer', not 'patient123's lung cancer'.
+Domain Entities are considered as 'concept-level' entities, as opposed to particular instances. e.g. 'Lung Cancer', not 'patient123's lung cancer'.
 Or 'Erlotinib', not the particular doses given to a patient on a specific occasion.

     **Information Model**